MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/graphics/skiasharp/transforms/matrix.md

 ---
-title: "Matrix Transforms"
+title: "Matrix Transforms in SkiaSharp"
-description: "Dive deeper into SkiaSharp transforms with the versatile transform matrix" ms.prod: xamarin ms.technology: xamarin-forms ms.assetid: 9EDED6A0-F0BF-4471-A9EF-E0D6C5954AE4
+description: "This article dives deeper into SkiaSharp transforms with the versatile transform matrix, and demonstrates this with sample code." ms.prod: xamarin ms.technology: xamarin-forms ms.assetid: 9EDED6A0-F0BF-4471-A9EF-E0D6C5954AE4